akansha2001/tamp_multi_agent/README.md

 ```
 git clone git@github.com:akansha2001/tamp_multi_agent.git
 ```
 In the root of the repository, install IsaacLab.
-Instructions for the `pip` installation using `venv`:

 ### IsaacLab installation

 Follow the instructions for installing IsaacLab from [website](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
-Use the binaries installation for IsaacSim and set up a conda environment.
+Use the `pip` installation for IsaacSim and set up a `conda` environment.

 Activate the IsaacLab environment.
 From the root of the repository, run the following commands